 \subsection{Example programs}

 Here, we will go over a few representative input programs for \CPSLint and explain them in detail.

-\paragraph{Example program 1: \texttt{out\_of\_bounds.cps}} This program is representative of a case where the it can be assumed that the input CSV has correct column types, but contains rows in which column values lie outside the defined valid ranges. \lstinputlisting[ caption={\CPSLint code for Example Program 1}, label=lst:ex1 ]{scripts/out_of_bounds.cps}
+\paragraph{Example program 1: \texttt{out\_of\_bounds.cps}} This program is representative of a case where it can be assumed that the input CSV has correct column types, but contains rows in which column values lie outside the defined valid ranges.

 In \Cref{lst:ex1}, we show a program where first a CSV is imported through the \lstinline|import| command, then empty lines are removed through the \lstinline|skip empty| row filter; row filters are applied at the row level across the file.
 The second command in the file is the \lstinline|export| command, here the columns found in the import file are mapped to rows in the output file through the \lstinline|is| keyword.
 Then for all numeric columns, the DSL is instructed to view them as \lstinline|real| values.
 Finally, the \lstinline|in| keyword is used to indicate a valid numeric range for each column before exporting the CSV to the output file.
 Cells where the data is outside the defined valid range of a column are emptied without affecting the rest of the row.